Update: I have now made some changes to make my investment portfolio much simpler.

 My new portfolio

-After the changes, this is the new portfolio I’ve settled on:
+After the changes, this is the new portfolio I have settled on:

 - 50% World Stocks – Vanguard Total World (USD)